Data protection for community groups

 If your committee members do not wish to share their personal contact details with each other, you could consider setting up another way for everyone to communicate.
 One way of doing this is to allocate each committee member with an official email address (e.g. email@example.com).
 One person should still hold everyone’s personal contact details securely though, because your committee are legally responsible for your organisation so need to be contactable.

 Sharing personal data with others

-You should request explicit consent if you wish to share personal data with third-parties, (unless you need to do so to fulfill a contract, comply with the law, protect someone’s life or fulfill a public task).
+You should request explicit consent if you wish to share personal data with third-parties, (unless you need to do so to fulfil a contract, comply with the law, protect someone’s life or fulfil a public task).
 Third-parties might be other organisations, but they might also be members of your own group.
 Each individual in a group is separate from the group itself, and data should not be shared with group members to use in a personal capacity without explicit consent.